TURBOCHARGER TECHNOLOGY /ROTARY

 Let's now survey the 2019 turbo options.
 Given my power range interest i am going to exclude some of the smaller and larger turbos and focus on the 400/600 range.
 This of course includes that make more than 600 as we don't want to run the turbos at max output as they would be out of efficient ranges.

 There are numerous companies offering turbos.
-I am going to focus on turbos from four companies.
+I am going to focus on turbos from three companies.

 BORG WARNER